CoreFiling

 CoreFiling Limited (trading as DecisionSoft Limited until 2009) is a private limited software house based in Oxford, UK.
-Its product-range enables creation, validation, search, filing and audit of XBRL/iXBRL documents.
+Its product-range enables creation, validation, search, and the filing and auditing of XBRL/iXBRL documents.
 Its products are used by financial regulators and financial institutions.
 Its products are sold directly and through resellers including BDO International, Unit4, and IRIS Software.
 It is a member of the XBRL Consortium.

 iXBRL

 Philip Allen of CoreFiling invented the inline XBRL markup standard that is now required by regulators such as HMRC.

 Open source

 CoreFiling maintain a number of open-source BSD licensed XML tools including a pretty-printer, differ, and schema validator.